Why SeqFlow?

 Domains

 The more the features are added, the more the complexity is introduced.
 To reduce the noise, SeqFlow uses the concept of domains.
 A domain is, shortly, a way to split the applications into parts, segregated by logic boundaries.
 Inside a domain, the application logic classes/functions are stored, and the components that refer to it are stored there: in this way, the code is structured into folders that match the business domains.
-For instance, the AddProductToCart component is stored in the Cart domain, and the UserBadge component is stored in the User domain.
+For instance, the AddProductToCart component is stored in the Cart domain, meanwhile the UserBadge component is stored in the User domain.

 This structure reduces the complexity and the cognitive stress because if a feature is needed, the team knows where to implement it and how it interacts with the other domains.